The main bits...

 … Aisling’s name is pronounced ASH-LING BEE.
 She lives in London but is originally from “Ireland” – which is just to the left of London, if you are looking at it from a flying bird’s POV.

 Aisling has a degree in French and Philosophy from Trinity College in Dublin and is a very active member of the London Irish community.
-She is a patron of the London Irish Centre for whom she has organised fundraising gigs like “The Big Dishgo” raising thousands of pounds for young Irish immigrants.
+She is a patron of the London Irish Centre for whom she has organised fundraising gigs like “The Big Dishgo” raising thousands of pounds for young Irish immigrants and is an active campaigner for the Repeal the 8th Campaign for Abortion reform in Ireland and for ethical clothing and more transparency in the clothing industry.
 She is also a regular part of the London Irish St. Patrick’s day celebrations and comedy festivals and has given speeches for the London Irish Women’s Network and read poetry for the official Bloomsday Celebrations at the London Irish Embassy.